-Visual Arts HL Theater Arts HL
+Visual Arts HL Theatre Arts SL Theatre Arts HI

-Full IB Diploma students must study one course from groups 1, 2 and 5.
-In addition, students must select three courses from the remaining groups with either an Arts course or electives from groups 3 and 4.
+Full IB Diploma students must study one course from groups 1 through 5.
+In addition, students must select either an Arts course or electives from groups 3 and 4.
 In addition, all diploma candidates must fulfill three central requirements:

-- 1. Theory of Knowledge, an externally assessed course that contrasts ways of knowing in all six subjects; - 2.
+- 1. Theory of Knowledge, an assessed course that contrasts ways of knowing in all six subjects; - 2.
 Extended Essay, an externally assessed, independent research project of 4,000 words in one of the subject areas; - 3.
-Creativity, Action, Service (CAS) to develop the entire self through community service, artistic, and physical activities.
+Creativity, Activity, Service (CAS) to develop the entire self through community service, creative and physical activities.